identity verification process illustration — document and biometric checks

 Guide to Sanction Screening

-Sanctions screening (also known as global watchlist screening or OFAC compliance) is a fundamental requirement for enterprises in all major industries, driven by the need to prevent money laundering, terrorist financing, and financial crime.
-Whether you’re in financial services, technology, or international trade, failing to comply with the rapidly evolving global restrictions imposed by regulatory agencies including OFAC can incur crippling fines and result in severe reputational damage.
-According to recent studies, the total amount of fines for global sanctions violations exceeded $8 billion globally in the past two years.
-Notably, in November 2023, Binance Holdings Ltd. settled with OFAC for $968 million as part of a broader $4.3 billion agreement addressing U.S. anti-money laundering and sanctions violations – underscoring the escalating enforcement risks businesses face today.
+Sanctions screening (also known as global watchlist screening or OFAC compliance) is a fundamental requirement for enterprises in all major industries, driven by the need to prevent financial crimes including money laundering and terrorist financing.
+Whether you’re running compliance at a financial institution, managing risk at a fintech, or screening transactions across a global payments network, failing to comply with the rapidly evolving restrictions imposed by regulatory bodies like OFAC carries real financial and reputational consequences.
+According to the Financial Crime Academy, global sanctions fines exceeded $8 billion in just the past two years.
+In November 2023, Binance Holdings Ltd. settled with OFAC for $968 million as part of a broader $4.3 billion agreement addressing U.S. anti-money laundering and sanctions violations.
+It is a reminder of how quickly enforcement risks are escalating.

 Sanctions screening (or OFAC screening, and more broadly, watchlist or financial crimes screening) is a critical component of financial crime compliance.
 It ensures individuals and entities are systematically checked against government watchlists to mitigate risks related to money laundering, terrorist financing, and other illicit activities.